Skip to Main Content

 Where Colonial Williamsburg Meets the Chesapeake Table

 The dining rooms of American historic districts tend to sort themselves into two categories: those that lean on heritage as a crutch, filling menus with period-costume theatrics and safe crowd-pleasers, and those that treat their surroundings as a constraint worth working against.
-Rockefeller Room, situated inside the Forbes Travel Guide Five-Star Williamsburg Inn, belongs to the second group.
+Rockefeller Room, situated inside the Forbes Travel Guide Five-Star Williamsburg Inn, is a restaurant in Williamsburg, Virginia.
 Dark wood tables replace the white tablecloths that signal easy formality elsewhere; plush green banquettes and high ceilings create a room that reads as genuinely elegant without reaching for colonial pastiche.
 Walking in, the atmosphere lands somewhere between a well-appointed private club and a serious dining room in a mid-sized American city that knows what it's doing.

 The Chesapeake as the Actual Menu Architecture